pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 ## I. Trace Data
 In Pinpoint, a transaction consists of a group of `Spans`.
 Each `Span` represents a trace of a single logical node where the transaction had gone through.

-To aid in visualization, let's suppose there's a system like below.
+To aid in visualization, let's suppose that there is a system like below.
 The *FrontEnd* server receives requests from users, then sends request to the *BackEnd* server, which queries a DB.
-Among these nodes, let's assume only the *FrontEnd* and *BackEnd* servers are profiled by the Pinpoint agent.
+Among these nodes, let's assume only the *FrontEnd* and *BackEnd* servers are profiled by the Pinpoint Agent.

 ![trace](https://cloud.githubusercontent.com/assets/8037461/13870778/0073df06-ed22-11e5-97a3-ebe116186947.jpg)

-When a request arrives at the *FrontEnd* server, Pinpoint agent generates a new transaction id and creates a `Span` with it.
+When a request arrives at the *FrontEnd* server, Pinpoint Agent generates a new transaction id and creates a `Span` with it.
 To handle the request, the *FrontEnd* server then invokes the *BackEnd* server.
-At this point, pinpoint agent injects the transaction id (plus a few other values for propagation) into the invocation message.
+At this point, Pinpoint Agent injects the transaction id (plus a few other values for propagation) into the invocation message.
 When the *BackEnd* server receives this message, it extracts the transaction id (and the other values) from the message and creates a new `Span` with them.
-As such, all `Spans` in a single transaction share the same transaction id.
+Resulting, all `Spans` in a single transaction share the same transaction id.

-A `Span` records important method invocations and their related data(arguments, return value, etc), and encapsulates them as `SpanEvents` in a call stack like representation.
+A `Span` records important method invocations and their related data(arguments, return value, etc) before encapsulating them as `SpanEvents` in a call stack like representation.
 The `Span` itself and each of its `SpanEvents` represents a method invocation.

-`Span` and `SpanEvent` have many fields, but most of them are handled internally by Pinpoint agent and most plugin developers need not be concerned about them.
-We will however explain the fields that must be handled by plugin developers (and which of them should be recorded when) below.
+`Span` and `SpanEvent` have many fields, but most of them are handled internally by Pinpoint Agent and most plugin developers doesn't need to concern about them.
+But For the fields, and information that must be handled by the plugin developers is as follow.

 ## II.
 Pinpoint Plugin Structure
-Pinpoint plugin consists of `TraceMetadataProvider` and `ProfilerPlugin` implementations. `TraceMetadataProvider` implementations provide `ServiceType` and `AnnotationKey` to Pinpoint agent, web and collector. `ProfilerPlugin` implementations are used by Pinpoint agent to transform target classes to record trace data.
+Pinpoint plugin consists of `TraceMetadataProvider` and `ProfilerPlugin` implementations. `TraceMetadataProvider` implementation provides `ServiceType` and `AnnotationKey` to Pinpoint Agent, Web and Collector. `ProfilerPlugin` implementations are used by Pinpoint Agent to transform target classes to record trace data.

 Plugins are deployed as jar files.
-Pinpoint agent searches `TraceMetadataProvider` and `ProfilerPlugin` implementations using `ServiceLoader` from the `plugin` directory, while web and collector searches the `WEB-INF/lib` directory. `ServiceLoader` requires provider configuration file located in `META-INF/services`, so you must put the following files in the plugin jar file.
+Pinpoint Agent searches `TraceMetadataProvider` and `ProfilerPlugin` implementations using `ServiceLoader` from the `plugin` directory, while Web and Collector look into `WEB-INF/lib` directory. `ServiceLoader` requires provider configuration file located in `META-INF/services`, so you must put the following files in the plugin jar file.

 * META-INF/services/com.navercorp.pinpoint.bootstrap.plugin.ProfilerPlugin
 * META-INF/services/com.navercorp.pinpoint.common.trace.TraceMetadataProvider

-[Here](https://github.com/naver/pinpoint-plugin-template) is a template plugin project.
-You can create your own plugin using this template.
+Here is a [template plugin project](https://github.com/naver/pinpoint-plugin-template).
+You can start creating your own plugin withgae0 this template.

 ### 1. TraceMetadataProvider